 You have to be prepared to provide a lot of exercise and to mentally challenge this breed, however, so it is best avoided if you don’t want to have to take long daily walks and offer a lot of playtime.

 The Border Heeler is considered an excellent choice as a family pet.
-He will get along with other dogs and it should be relatively easy to introduce him to other pets and animals.
-He is also good with children, relishing having a playmate, and his voracious appetite for tasks and companionship means that he will enjoy nothing more than getting out and doing tasks with all of the family members.
-He also has a long life expectancy, which can be important when choosing pets for children to bond with.
+This dog will get along with other dogs and it should be relatively easy to introduce them to other pets and animals.
+They’re also good with children, relishing having a playmate, and their voracious appetite for tasks and companionship means that they will enjoy nothing more than getting out and doing tasks with all of the family members.
+They also have a long life expectancy, which can be important when choosing pets for children to bond with.

-The Heeler Border is a herding dog, showing that he at least has the capability of being around other animals without posing a threat.
-This is especially true of this breed and you shouldn’t have too many difficulties introducing him to cats or other family pets.
+The Heeler Border is a herding dog, showing that they at least have the capability of being around other animals without posing a threat.
+This is especially true of this breed, and you shouldn’t have too many difficulties introducing them to cats or other family pets.

 Things to Know When Owning a Blue Heeler Border Collie:

-The Blue Heeler Border Collie cross is a fun-loving and intelligent dog, which means that he is susceptible to training.
-His high energy levels mean that he does take a lot of exercise and will eat a diet to match his energy expenditure, but his maintenance requirements are quite low.
+The Blue Heeler Border Collie cross is a fun-loving and intelligent dog, which means that they’re susceptible to training.
+Their high energy levels mean that they does take a lot of exercise and will eat a diet to match their energy expenditure, but their maintenance requirements are quite low.
 Before buying or adopting one of this breed, you should know the following:

-Your Border Heeler has very high energy levels, which means that he also has an insatiable appetite for food.
-You will need to provide up to two cups of food a day and if your puppy is very active, he will likely need more than this.
-If your Border Heeler isn’t getting a lot of exercise, be careful not to overfeed him and consider reducing his food intake to match high energy levels.
+Your Border Heeler has very high energy levels, which means that they also have an insatiable appetite for food.
+You will need to provide up to 2 cups of food a day, and if your puppy is very active, they will likely need more than this.
+If your Border Heeler isn’t getting a lot of exercise, be careful not to overfeed them, and consider reducing their food intake to match high energy levels.

 You should feed a diet containing meat protein.
-Your puppy will digest and convert this protein into the energy he needs, although this can be supplemented with fruit and vegetable-based protein.
+Your puppy will digest and convert this protein into the energy they need, although this can be supplemented with fruit and vegetable-based protein.